shakacode/react-webpack-rails-tutorial/README.md

 A Full tutorial article can be found at: [Fast Rich Client Rails Development With Webpack and the ES6 Transpiler](http://www.railsonmaui.com/blog/2014/10/03/integrating-webpack-and-the-es6-transpiler-into-an-existing-rails-project/).
 Note, this source code repository is way ahead of the tutorial.
 We plan to update the tutorial article as soon as we can catch our breath!

 # NEWS
-We have not yet updated the react_on_rails gem generators for the following tasks.
+We have not yet updated the `react_on_rails` gem generators for the following tasks.
 We're looking for help to migrate this, if you're interested in contributing to the project. *The tutorial* refers to this repo.
 The following changes have resulted in lots of differences for the webpack files and visual assets:

 1. **Handling of Sass and Bootstrap**: The tutorial uses CSS modules via Webpack.
 This is totally different than the older way of having Rails handle Sass/Bootstrap, and having NPM/Webpack handle the Webpack Dev Server.
 The tutorial now has NPM handle all visual assets.
 We are using this technique on a new app, and it's awesome!
 2. **Hot Reloading with Rails**: The tutorial has different startup scripts than the generators.
 The dev mode has the WebapackDev server providing the JS and CSS assets to the tutorial.
 This means you get **HOT RELOADING** of your JS and CSS within your Rails app.

-If you did generate a fresh app from react_on_rails and want to move to CSS Modules, then see [PR 175: Babel 6 / CSS Modules / Rails hot reloading](https://github.com/shakacode/react-webpack-rails-tutorial/pull/175).
+If you did generate a fresh app from React On Rails and want to move to CSS Modules, then see [PR 175: Babel 6 / CSS Modules / Rails hot reloading](https://github.com/shakacode/react-webpack-rails-tutorial/pull/175).
 Note, while there are probably fixes after this PR was accepted, this has the majority of the changes.

 # Example Application